Ask AI

 Diagnostic procedures

-Biopsy and histopathology: as per ASH/CAP 2017 guidelines, Perform fresh bone marrow aspiration in all patients with suspected acute leukemia, and use a portion of aspirate to make smears for morphologic evaluation.
+Biopsy and histopathology: as per ASH/CAP 2017 guidelines, perform fresh bone marrow aspiration in all patients with suspected acute leukemia, and use a portion of aspirate to make smears for morphologic evaluation.
 Evaluate adequate bone marrow trephine core biopsy, bone marrow trephine touch preparations, and/or marrow clots in conjunction with the bone marrow aspirates, if performed.

 A